What is E-E-A-T?

 Here is a perfect example:

-Contrarily, imagine a technology website run by individuals who merely possess a passing interest in gadgets, without any formal education or industry experience in technology.
+Imagine a technology website made by people who just have a casual interest in gadgets.
+They don't have any formal tech education or actual experience working in the industry.

 Authoritativeness